snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 ## Analyze your business use case and define reports

 Good tracking design comes from an understanding of the business use case.
-Identifying and analysing the use case should be the first step before we design our tracking.
+Identifying and analyzing the use case should be the first step before we design our tracking.
 This involves identifying the business outcomes that you want to achieve (e.g., acquire new customers, increase the number of signups, minimize abandoned carts)?
 It can often be answered by interviewing stakeholders who will consume the data in your organization.